 Inadequate training among healthcare workers to transgender-sensitive issues leads to misdiagnosis and mistrust.
 The negative discrimination mentioned also decreases the quality of care they receive.
 Coupled with the general stigma, this creates a vicious cycle that is not helping with HIV prevention measures.

 Transgenders are also vulnerable to higher degrees of violence and rape.
-There are no feasible studies to measure the amount of rapes and murders transgenders experience due to misreported gender identity.
+There are no feasible studies to measure the number of rapes and murders transgenders experience due to misreported gender identity.
 Rape victims may contract HIV and not report it due to fear of retaliation.

 All these problems have led to poor results in HIV prevention amongst transgender populations in the world.
 The issue is crucial in the fight against AIDS because some transgender people may have sexual partners with both males and females, making more people susceptible to spreading HIV.
 The global effort to combat AIDS must include all types of people around the globe.